 Marilyn and Eunice were alone in the house on Fifth Helena Drive as the world’s most famous woman entered her small and cluttered, sparsely furnished bedroom and closed the door, a commonplace act that on August the 4th in 1962 not only signified the end of Marilyn’s active day, but also the end of Marilyn’s time on Planet Earth, more accurately stated, that is, her time physically.
 The fiery ball at the center of our solar system, by then a hazy red disc, fell below the earth’s rim and into the Pacific Ocean at 7:51 PM.
 Twilight lingered for an hour and a half in the cool damp air then faded as the night fell on Marilyn’s hacienda at 9:26 PM.
 Soon, a night of sorts would befall the world as well: its brightest star was never again seen alive, her brightly exploding image thereafter relegated to a projection, white bright light forced through celluloid.

-Marilyn’s body was discovered by Eunice Murray sometime later; but the exact mechanism by which Eunice was alerted and thereby became concerned about Marilyn’s welfare remains uncertain.
-The exact time she telephoned Dr. Greenson and then on his instructions, took a fireplace poker outside and pushed aside the fabric draping an open bedroom window, the exact time she peered inside, also remains oddly uncertain.
+Sometime later, Eunice Murray discovered Marilyn’s body; but the exact mechanism that alerted Eunice, causing her to thereby became concerned about Marilyn’s welfare, remains uncertain, even hotly debated.
+The exact time that Eunice telephoned Dr. Greenson and then on his instructions, took a fireplace poker outside and pushed aside the fabric draping an open bedroom window, the exact time she peered inside, also remains hotly debated.
 But when Eunice peered through that bedroom window past the parted drape, she saw Marilyn’s lifeless and unwrapped body lying face down across her bed.
 Her body had already assumed the stiffness of death and its darkened hue.

 Am I suggesting that the differences between biographical accounts are intentional misrepresentations of what transpired on August the 4th?
 No; but I believe it is imperative to understand this: the story of Marilyn’s life achieved a mythological status long ago and that mythology is a powerful magnet.
 It is the mythology of which many wanted, and still want, apparently, to be a part.
 Additionally, Marilyn’s story has been told more than just many times; and with each retelling, the testified to facts of her complex life entered the realm of biographical flexibility and the vagaries of faulty human memory.